Oluwatayo-Adetola/MyFinalProject/README.md

 2.3)  Screenshots and Arrows to guide the user through the app interface.

  Run the app on your android studio.
 You should have the below image appear.
-Then click on the image of any food you want to prepare.
+Click on the image of any food you want to prepare.

 ![alt text](https://user-images.githubusercontent.com/13349374/115822035-7e040200-a421-11eb-9ae5-9e975a6a8636.png)